lostintangent/gitdoc/README.md

 # GitDoc 📄

 GitDoc is a Visual Studio Code extension that allows you to edit git repos, like they're a multi-file, versioned document.
-This gives you the simpliciy of a Google Doc or Word Document ("snapshot" changes by saving, not by running `git commit`), but with the richness of git history, and the ability to easily share your work (via GitHub, Azure DevOps, etc.).
+This gives you the simplicity of a Google Doc or Word Document ("snapshot" changes by saving, not by running `git commit`), but with the richness of git history, and the ability to easily share your work (via GitHub, Azure DevOps, etc.).
 You can enable these auto-commits during specific periods (e.g. when you're working on a feature branch and want to track the evolution of change) or on specific branches (e.g. you have a `docs` repo that you want to version like a document), which allows you to easily switch between "versioning modalities" (auto-commit vs. manual commits).
-Additionally, you can opt into auto-pushing your changes to a remote, in order to treat your repo as a fully saved/synchronized document source.
+Additionally, you can opt into auto-pushing your changes to a remote, in order to treat your repo as a fully synchronized document source.

 <img width="700px" src="https://user-images.githubusercontent.com/116461/79521572-5a3bfe00-800e-11ea-83a0-8e125122fa8f.gif" />